 |Overdrive Setting||Response Time Chart||Response Time Tables||Motion Blur Photo|

-The ASUS ROG Swift 360Hz PG259QN has outstanding response time at its maximum refresh rate, resulting in clear images in fast-moving scenes.
+The ASUS ROG Swift PG259QN has an excellent response time at its maximum refresh rate, resulting in clear images in fast-moving scenes.
 The recommended overdrive setting is 'Normal', as it provides the best performance without adding an overwhelming amount of overshoot like the 'Extreme' option.
-The 'Off' option has virtually no overshoot, but it's slower.
+The 'Off' option has virtually no overshoot, but the response time is slower.
+If you want a 360Hz monitor with less overshoot, then check out the Dell Alienware AW2521H or the BenQ ZOWIE XL2566K, which also offers a customizable overdrive experience.

 |Overdrive Setting||Response Time Chart||Response Time Tables||Motion Blur Photo|

-The ASUS PG259QN's response time at 60Hz is excellent, although noticeably blurrier than at its max refresh rate.
-The best overdrive setting is also 'Normal' because the 'Extreme' option adds a lot more overshoot.
+The ASUS ROG PG259QN's response time at 60Hz is very good, although noticeably blurrier than at its max refresh rate.
+The best overdrive setting is also 'Normal' because the 'Extreme' option adds more overshoot.
+If you want a similar 360Hz monitor with an even better response time at 60Hz, check out the Acer Predator X25 bmiiprzx.

 The backlight is flicker-free at all brightness levels, which helps reduce eye strain.